Easy As Cookies

 What is Barbacoa?
 A Brief History

-Originally, barbacoa simply meant barbecue, as cooking technique.
-It's where the English language got the word.
-When Europeans came to the Americas, they co-opted the word and labeled the practice of roasting meat over fires in holes in the ground barbecue.
+Barbacoa is a roasted or steamed meat, usually beef, goat, or lamb - and it's where English got the word "barbecue."
+When Europeans came to the Americas, they co-opted the term and used it to name the cooking technique of roasting meat over fires in holes in the ground.

-Not just abroad, though.
-When I had Mexican food in Panhandle Texas with my family, I got to try more-authentic barbacoa, which was made from cow cheeks.
-It has a much softer texture, a velvety mouth-feel thanks to the collagen in it.
-Not bad if you like that kind of texture.
-That said, I'm picky and don't like super-soft meat; it wasn't my favorite.
+When I had Mexican food in the Texas panhandle with my family, I got to try more-authentic barbacoa made from cow cheeks.
+It has a much softer texture, a velvety mouthfeel thanks to the collagen in it.
+Not bad if you like that kind of texture; I'm picky and don't like super-soft meat, so it wasn't my favorite.
 The flavor was great, though.

-You'll start with a 3 pound beef roast.
-Choose something that holds up to long cooking.
-Look for chuck roast, shoulder, or bottom round roast.
-You don't need anything expensive.
-I've used London Broil-cut beef when it's on sale; however, it's a little dry if not submerged in the liquid.
+Beef roast: Choose a chuck roast, shoulder, or bottom round roast - something inexpensive that holds up well to long cooking.
+I've used London Broil-cut beef when it's on sale, but it's a little dry if not submerged in the liquid.

-The special ingredient is a can of chipotles in adobo sauce.
-Chipotles are smoked and dried jalapeno peppers.
-These are then preserved in vinegar-based adobo sauce.
-You use both the chipotles and sauce, and I can't think of an adequate substitute for either.
-(You can use the leftovers to make my Smoky Cashew Dip!)
+Chipotles in adobo sauce: Chipotles are smoked and dried jalapeno peppers, which are then preserved in vinegar-based adobo sauce.
+You'll need both for this recipe; I can't think of an adequate substitute for either.
+You'll have some leftover; blend the sauce with cashews to make my Smoky Cashew Dip.

-You can use fresh or jarred minced garlic.
-Use garlic powder in a pinch.
+Minced garlic and onion powder: I typically use jarred minced garlic - use garlic powder in a pinch.
 Substitute extra garlic or garlic powder for onion powder if you don't have it.

 I recommend using a smaller, 3- or 4-quart slow cooker or Crockpot, rather than a 6-quart model.
-Both work, but the smaller one will keep the beef more moist since the liquid level is higher.
+While both work, the smaller one will keep the beef more moist since the liquid level is higher.

 An uncooked beef roast with garlic and a chipotle on top, in the crock of a 3.5 quart slow cooker, with liquid at the bottom.